Trader Personality Types | Who Best Succeeds at Trading?

 Trading – like poker, sports betting, blackjack/card counting, and others – are games of chance and probabilities.

-A lot of that flow went into day trading and many of these new traders in the market helped fuel headline-creating disruptions, such as Gamestop and AMC.
+A lot of flow has gone into day trading and many of these new traders in the market help fuel headline-creating disruptions, such as Gamestop and AMC.

 Trading attracts a lot of the same types of personalities and individuals.